johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 # Activate your DLP policy in Microsoft Edge

-After you create a DLP policy in Purview, you must turn on the appropriate settings in Microsoft Edge to guarantee users in the policy can’t avoid the protections that block them from using non-compliant browsers.
+After you create a DLP policy in Purview, you must turn on the appropriate settings in Microsoft Edge to guarantee users in the policy can’t avoid the protections that block them from using noncompliant browsers.

 [Learn more about how to turn on Microsoft Edge settings for users in a policy.](/deployedge/microsoft-edge-management-service)